 Some people want to prioritize speed, others privacy, yet others the browsing experience, etc. My recommendations are trying to find a balance of those.
 It is important to remember that these are highly subjective and based on preference.

 I recommend three desktop browsers for this current moment.
-Browsers are always changing and updating so this list will no doubt also change.
-For now, I recommend Tor, Mullvad, and Firefox.
-There are others that many people like such as Brave and DuckDuckGo, but I am not including them here because many of those features can be incorporated into the three I’ve recommended.
+Browsers are always changing and updating, so this list will no doubt also change.
+For now, I recommend Tor, Mullvad, and Firefox*.
+There are others that many people like, such as Brave and DuckDuckGo, but I am not including them here because the main features of those can be incorporated into the three I’ve recommended through extensions (I cover extensions in a later post).

-Tor, Mullvad, and Firefox are highly customizable and thus can be tweaked as the browsing landscape changes down the line.
+Tor, Mullvad, and Firefox are open source and highly customizable, thus they can be tweaked as the browsing landscape changes down the line.
 In later posts, I will cover some of the essential extensions and customization.
 For now, go through the privacy settings and look through each one to set to your privacy and security threshold.

 Firefox has a mobile version called Firefox Focus that is specifically made for phone speed and privacy, which is a nice option.

-As a side note, incognito and privacy modes give you a false sense of privacy.
-They still can give away your web browsing history and even location.
-So do not rely on those for privacy.
+As a side note, incognito and privacy modes with most browsers give you a false sense of privacy.
+They still can give away your web browsing history and even location, so do not rely on those for privacy.
+We want a solid browser that integrates security and privacy, rather than offering them as add-on options.

 Again, having a more secure browser is only one part of the setup.
-If you have a great safe but leave the key out then the safe isn’t very helpful.
+If you have a great safe but leave the key out, then the safe is no longer safe.

 I’ll cover some of the other elements such as keeping your data safe from your ISP, your connection, device, extensions, settings, search engine, and your online behavior in future posts.